Associate Professor Therésa Jones

 Insects have more complex immune systems than we thought

-University of Melbourne researchers have found that insects and other invertebrates have complex immune systems which can be used to protect their offspring
+Ants, beetles, and all other invertebrates have complex immune systems which can protect their offspring

 New design tech offers hope for urban wildlife